-WELCOME TO TOM STARK’S WEBSITE
+TOM STARK’S WEBSITE

 tomstarkinlansing.com

-The following materials are from the years
+The following materials are

-since I came as organizing pastor of the University Reformed Church in East Lansing, Michigan (1966) until my retirement in August, 2002, and from
+Church in East Lansing, Michigan (1966) until my retirement in August,

-issued in the R.C.A.
-Do not hesitate to
+from documents issued in the R.C.A.
+Do

-copy- a copyright line is included in this Table of Contents
+not hesitate to copy- a copyright line is included in this Table of Contents

 ("copyright") and on some of the documents only to protect me from